awei01/sui-stateless-components/README.md

 * use it: `<Button hint="positive" disabled>some label</Button>`

 ## Testing
 This package uses `@kadira/storybook` to help develop visual tests for components.
-To test it out do: `npm run storybook`
+To test it out do: `npm start`

 See https://github.com/kadirahq/react-storybook for more info.